EGI-Federation/check-in-validator-plugin/README.md

 To add the mappings for the users, modify the plugin configuration file (`egi-check-in-validator.ini`).

-The format of the syntax, is described bellow:
+The syntax of mapping rules is described bellow:

 ```text
 MAPPING=UNIQUE_IDENTIFIER ISSUER AUDIENCE SCOPE GROUP